macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 Once you have that, you can proceed as usual with a `bsObj` and BeautifulSoup scraping.
 You do not need to use `driver` and “an entirely new set of selectors” as Mitchell does.

 Mitchell uses [PhantomJS](https://github.com/ariya/phantomjs) instead of a physical browser.
 Note that “it does require a download and installation to use and cannot be installed with pip” (p.
 152).
+This is NOT covered in the “Getting Started” doc, which assumes you will use Chrome and *chromedriver*, not PhantomJS.

+If you're still having trouble scraping a page even after adding Selenium to your Python script, the culprit might be a timing issue.
+See pages 154-155 in Mitchell for an explanation of an *implicit wait* and the use of `expected_conditions`, a Selenium module.
+She further discusses *locators* and how to use them to wait for an element that has not yet appeared on the page.
+Look at how the page behaves when you access it normally, yourself, to determine whether to add this kind of code to your script.

+Also see the “Timing matters” section below.

 ### Sending HTTP headers in your script

 Mitchell discusses headers in **chapter 12**.
 You'll install [Requests](http://docs.python-requests.org/en/master/), a Python library, and you'll discover your own user agent at [WhatIsMyBrowser.com](https://www.whatismybrowser.com/).
-Find your web browser’s user agent at the bottom of that page.
+Find your web browser’s **user agent** at the bottom of that page.

 Mitchell's sample script for sending header information is [here](https://github.com/REMitchell/python-scraping/blob/master/chapter12/1-headers.py).
 She uses it to go to WhatIsMyBrowser.com, but that's just an example.